Many or all companies we feature compensate us. Compensation and editorial

 PropertiesPrimary and secondary homes

 Understanding the costs and fees associated with loanDepot’s HELOC is crucial for making an informed financial decision.
-Here’s a breakdown of these expenses, with an example to illustrate how they might affect a typical borrower:
+Here’s a breakdown of these expenses.

 Variable interest rates